 Students must submit all agency documentation in an appropriate format and in a timely fashion.
 Students should receive training on documentation during the agency orientation and have reasonable access to electronic documentation systems.
 The content of client records often follows a certain format to protect both the client and the agency.
 Initially, students may write drafts of client documentation to be reviewed and signed by the Practicum Instructor before being entered into the client file.
-Some Practicum Instructors or assigned staff may continue to sign off on all documentation.
-Students must be clear on this process and are expected to seek supervision as new situations arise.
+Some Practicum Instructors may continue to sign all documentation.
+Students must be clear on this process and should continue to seek supervision as new situations arise.
 Students should not document anything in a client file without learning the proper agency procedures.
 Confidentiality of documentation is discussed later in this section.